BlockstreamResearch / bip-frost-dkg

 Due to the complexity of ChillDKG, we do not provide both a pseudocode specification and a reference implementation.
 Instead, the BIP includes only a normative reference implementation in Python 3.12 (see python/chilldkg_ref/chilldkg.py), which serves as an executable specification.

-To ease understanding of the design and reference code we provide a technical overview of the internals of ChillDKG in Section "Internals of ChillDKG".
+To ease understanding of the design and reference code, we provide a technical overview of the internals of ChillDKG in Section "Internals of ChillDKG".
 For those who would like to use a ChillDKG implementation in their applications and systems, we explain the external interface and usage considerations of ChillDKG in Section "Usage of ChillDKG".

 Internals of ChillDKG

-This section provides a detailed technical overview of internals of ChillDKG, which includes as building blocks the DKG protocols SimplPedPop and EncPedPop, and the equality check protocol CertEq.
+This section provides a detailed technical overview of the internals of ChillDKG, which includes as building blocks the DKG protocols SimplPedPop and EncPedPop, and the equality check protocol CertEq.
 The contents of this section are purely informational and not strictly required to implement or use ChillDKG, and some details present in the normative Python reference implementation are omitted.

 We stress that this document does not endorse the direct use of SimplPedPop or EncPedPop as DKG protocols.
 While SimplPedPop and EncPedPop may in principle serve as building blocks of other DKG protocols (e.g., for applications that already incorporate a consensus mechanism), this requires careful further consideration, which is not in the scope of this document.
 Consequently, implementations should not expose the algorithms of the building blocks as part of a high-level API, which is intended to be safe to use.